Receive Polling

 Functional Implementation

-2. After the PC terminal transmits the string, RX data is detected, and UART_FLAG_RX_DATA_RDY flag is set.
-Execute UART_ReceiveByte() to receive data and execute UART_SendByte() to send it back to the PC terminal.
+2. After the PC terminal sends a string, when the SoC detects that data has been received and the UART_FLAG_RX_DATA_RDY status is SET, it calls UART_ReceiveByte() to receive the data and calls UART_SendByte() to send the data back to the PC terminal.

 uart_senddata_continuous(UART_DEMO, String_Buf, demoStrLen);